cnguyen83/book/src/ch10-02-traits.md

 }
 ```

+Listing 10-X: A tidier function with `where`

-Instead of `T: Display` going inside the angle brackets, they go after the
+Instead of the `T: Display` trait bound going inside the angle brackets, it's
-`where` keyword at the end of the function signature.
-This can make complex
+moved to the end of the function signature.
+This can make complex signatures
-signatures easier to read.
-The `where` clause and its parts can also go on new
+easier to read.

+You can also place a `where` clause and its parts on a new line.
+Here's the
-lines.
-Here's the signature of a function that takes three generic type
-parameters that each have multiple trait bounds:
+signature of a function that takes three generic type parameters that each have
+the same two bounds:

 ```rust,ignore
 fn some_function<T, U, V>(t: T, u: U, v: V)